Interacting Large Language Model Agents. Interpretable Models and Social Learning: Bayesian Social Learning in A Sequence of LLM Agents

 We next discuss the effect of the resolution of the LLM probe and the number of private observations in changing the threshold at which the convergence takes place.
 For the purpose of this section, assume that the state space is such that $|\statespace| = 2$ and the action space is such that $\vert\actionspace\vert = 2$ and consider the case of the Bayesian agents performing inference.

-We first mathematically describe the different regions with respect to the public prior.
-Then, we derive the relation between the threshold of the public prior and the observation matrix for the different observations.
+We first mathematically describe the different regions with respect to the public belief.
+Then, we derive the relation between the threshold of the public belief and the observation matrix for the different observations.
 Such a derivation can be used to see the effect of more accurate observations either by considering a higher resolution probe or by considering more number of observations.

-We can derive the following for the different regions with respect to the public prior $\prior$ where herding happens and where it does not, i.e., where learning happens.
+We can derive the following for the different regions with respect to the public belief $\prior$ where herding happens and where it does not, i.e., where learning happens.

 \begin{remark} The above equation can be derived by equations~\eqref{eq:priorupdate} and~\eqref{eq:action} by setting the action to be constant for the herding regions.
 The regions are also illustrated in Figure~\ref{fig:herdingregionstwo} for $2$ states and are numerically shown for $3$ states of a real-world dataset in Figure~\ref{fig:herdingregions}. \end{remark} Note that learning (region 2) only happens when the action taken by the \bayesianagent\ corresponds to the observation.